Aaron Schechter: Yeshiva Rabbi Chaim Berlin

-Before his marriage to Shoshana Roisa Leichtung, Schechter was appointed by Rabbi Yitzchok Hutner to leadership positions at Yeshiva Rabbi Chaim Berlin.
+Before his marriage to Shoshana Roisa Leichtung, Schechter was appointed by Yitzchok Hutner to leadership positions at Yeshiva Rabbi Chaim Berlin.
+He later became rosh yeshiva (dean) of the yeshiva and its postgraduate Talmudical division, Kollel Gur Aryeh, and was encouraged by Hutner to write Avodas Aharon, a rabbinic treatise on the Holy Temple.
+He also oversaw its affiliated branches in Brooklyn, including its elementary and high school programs.

+In 1966, following the yeshiva’s relocation to Coney Island Avenue, Hutner officially designated Schechter and Yonasan David as co-roshei yeshiva.
+After Hutner’s death in 1980, Schechter continued to serve as rosh yeshiva, overseeing both the main yeshiva and its postgraduate division, Kollel Gur Aryeh.

-Agudath Israel and Moetzes Gedolei HaTorah
+Agudath Israel of America and Moetzes Gedolei HaTorah

-Following Rabbi Hutner's death in 1980, Aaron became a member of the Nesius (presidium) of Agudath Israel of America.
+Following Hutner’s death in 1980, Schechter became a member of the nesius (presidium) of Agudath Israel of America.
+After the death of Yaakov Yitzchak Ruderman in 1987, he was appointed to the Moetzes Gedolei HaTorah, the organization’s senior rabbinical council.

 Personal life and death

-Aaron Schechter married Shoshana Roisa Leichtung in 1954.
-She was the Principal of General Studies at Yeshiva of Brooklyn's girls' elementary school for over 20 years.
+Schechter married Shoshana Roisa Leichtung in 1954.
+She was the Principal of General Studies at Yeshiva of Brooklyn's Girls' Elementary School for over 20 years.
 She died on August 4, 2016.
-They had five children together.
+They had five children together, Mordechai Zelig zt'l, Nosson, Esther, Nechama, and Yehudis.

-Rabbi Aaron Schechter died in Brooklyn on August 24, 2023, at the age of 95, following a period of declining health.
-Agudath Israel of America described him as “a true exemplar of da’as Torah” and noted his role in transmitting the teachings of his mentor, Rabbi Yitzchak Hutner.
+Schechter died in Brooklyn on August 24, 2023, at the age of 95, following a period of declining health.
+Agudath Israel of America described him as "a true exemplar of da'as Torah", and noted his role in transmitting the teachings of his mentor, Yitzchak Hutner.